Effective time tracking and invoicing for small teams, but lacks other workforce management features.

 Harvest mobile app

 The mobile app is intuitive, enabling users to start and stop timers, log expenses, and view reports.
 Plus, you can add a Siri shortcut to start or stop the timer.
-However, the layout can feel cramped, and navigating between features requires more taps than the web version, which might slow down productivity for some users.
+However, I found the layout cramped, and navigating between features required more taps than the web version, which might slow down productivity for some users.

 While the app tracks time both online and offline, other features require an active internet connection to sync data.
 This can be inconvenient for users needing full functionality in areas with poor connectivity.